 Search Term: The precise word or phrase(s) entered into a search engine by a user (also called a “query”).

-SEO Best Practices: A series of techniques used to best optimize content and websites.
+SEO Best Practices: A series of techniques to optimize content and websites best.
 There are a handful of tactics used that are considered to be “best practices.”

-Semantic Web: a proposed development of the World Wide Web in which data in web pages is structured and tagged in such a way that it can be read directly by computers.
+Semantic Web: a proposed development of the World Wide Web in which data in web pages is structured and tagged so that computers can read directly.
 The term refers to the World Wide Web Consortium (WC3)’s vision of the Web of linked data.
 Semantic Web technologies enable people to create data stores on the Web, build vocabularies, and write rules for handling data.
 Linked data are empowered by technologies such as RDF, SPARQL, OWL, and SKOS.
 More from W3C here.

 Shared Hosting: Website hosting that is shared with other websites.
-The server resources are shared equally between the users which is fine for smaller sites.
+The server resources are shared equally between the users, which is fine for smaller sites, but often is slower and does not take advantage of modern edge computing like content delivery networks (CDNs).

 Share of Voice: an analysis of which websites rank most often for a given set of keywords in organic search.
 More on share of voice.

-Site Audit: Conducting a full review or analysis of a site to meet a variety of goals.
+Site Audit: Conducting a full review or analysis of a site to meet various goals.
 Such as ensuring a smooth user experience by checking for broken links or an in-depth SEO audit to identify onsite SEO problems.

-Sitemap: A page that links to all other pages on the site allowing spiders to easily find all of the pages on your website.
+Sitemap: A page that links to all other pages on the site, allowing spiders to find all of the pages on your website easily.

 Spider: A bot or piece of software that is used to crawl the internet and index data.